 Validating UTM tracking in FastStore

-Validating UTM (Urchin Tracking Module) tracking ensures that your marketing campaigns are accurately measured and deliver personalized experiences to make conversions.
-When a customer clicks a campaign link, such as from an email, social media post, or paid ad, UTM parameters, such as
+Validating UTM (Urchin Tracking Module) tracking ensures your marketing campaigns are accurately measured and can deliver personalized experiences to boost conversions.
+When a customer clicks a campaign link — such as from an email, social media post, or paid ad — UTM parameters like

 utm_source